Shelly Fairchild

 Shelly Fairchild (born August 23, 1977) is an American music recording artist.
 Signed to Columbia Records in 2004, she released her first album, Ride, in early 2005.
 It included the single "You Don't Lie Here Anymore", a No. 35 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.

-Biography
+Biography and personal life

 Fairchild was born in Clinton, Mississippi, to a musical family.
 She began performing at an early age in church and later in her high school's show choir.
 Fairchild studied communications, theater and music at Mississippi College and subsequently starred in local stage shows including Grease and Always Patsy Cline.
 She also traveled with the national touring company for Beehive: The 60's Musical.

+In a 2023 interview, Fairchild discussed the proliferation of rumors that she was a lesbian, which she stated she "never confirmed 100% to be true" despite executives at her label at the time, Columbia Records, requesting that she not appear in public with LGBTQ friends or partners.
+Fairchild also stated that she and her same-sex partner at the time attempted to keep their relationship private, although she also described herself as "marginally out [at the time]," which concerned executives at her label due to their fear that radio stations would disapprove.
+Her label also attempted to change her image to match the feminine beauty ideal.
+Around 2006, Sony Music Nashville dropped her, leading Fairchild to state, "I had a very clear message that my sexuality played a large part in the lack of interest in moving forward with me as an artist, although they obviously couldn't come right out and say that... legally."
+Fairchild discussed her frustration with the prevalent "bigotry and prejudices" within the country music industry, yet she also stated that the bigotry she had faced due to her sexuality inspired her to channel her anger into activism, to continue writing, and to continue "fighting for us," with "us" referring to the LGBTQ community.

 Career

 In 2004, Fairchild signed to Columbia Records.
 Her first album, Ride, was issued in early 2005.
 Its lead-off single, "You Don't Lie Here Anymore", co-written with Clay Mills, peaked at No. 35 on the U.S. Billboard Hot Country Songs charts, although subsequent singles failed to chart.
 She toured in support of the album including an opening spot on Rascal Flatts' sold-out Here's to You tour which also featured Blake Shelton, but was dropped from Columbia by the end of the year.

 In 2008, Fairchild signed a record deal with Stroudavarious Records which was founded by producer James Stroud.
 Her first release was the song "It's All Gonna Work Out", which she released for a charity album called We Are Enterprise.